TahaAkhlaq/ECE150/README.md

 # ECE150 Digital Logic Design

 ## Course Overview
-This repository contains projects from ECE150: Digital Logic Design, taught by **Dean Lisa Shay** during the Spring 2024 semester at [The Cooper Union](http://www.cooper.edu).
+This repository contains projects from ECE150: Digital Logic Design, instructed by **Dean Lisa Shay** during the Spring 2024 semester at [The Cooper Union](http://www.cooper.edu).

 ### Course Description
 Theoretical and practical issues concerning design with combinational and sequential logic circuits, and programmable logic devices.
 Number systems, Boolean algebra, representation and simplification of Boolean functions, universal logic families.
 Finite-state machines, state tables and state diagrams, flip-flops, counters, registers.
 Adders, decoders, comparators, multiplexers, memories and applications.
 Programmable devices: PLA, PLD, etc. Principles of analog circuits are presented in the context of real world problems, such as 'glitches,' power and ground bounce, contact bounce, tri-state logic and bus interfacing, timing circuits, asynchronous versus synchronous circuit components.
 Characterization of electronic and logical properties of digital circuits.
 Course work involves individual and team projects in which digital circuits are designed and prototypes are constructed and tested on breadboards; designs involving programmable logic devices are developed using CAD tools.